 - continuing numbness, weakness, or tingling

-Some people may have an allergic reaction.
-The patient could develop hives, itching, and breathing difficulties.
+Some people may have an allergic reaction and develop hives, itching, and breathing difficulties.

-Cyanosis can occur, in which the skin becomes bluish due to poor circulation or inadequate oxygenation of the blood.
+Cyanosis, in which the skin becomes bluish due to poor circulation or inadequate oxygenation of the blood, can sometimes occur.

-In very care cases, the person may experience a depressed CNS syndrome, in which the central nervous system slows down too much, leading to a decreased rate of breathing and heart rate.
-This can lead to cardiac arrest if the blood stops pumping to the heart.
+In very care cases, the person may experience central nervous system (CNS) depression, in which the body’s neurological functions slow down too much, leading to a decreased heart rate and breathing rate.
+This state can lead to cardiac arrest if the blood stops pumping to the heart.

-Local anesthesia can also be used in diagnosing some chronic conditions, and to relieve pain after an operation.
+Healthcare professionals can also use local anesthesia when diagnosing some chronic conditions and to relieve pain after an operation.

-Anyone administering any type of anesthetic must be appropriately trained and qualified.
+Anyone administering any type of anesthesia must have received appropriate training and have the necessary qualifications.